nityatiwari002/netflix/README.md

 `npm run eject`

 ## Deployment
-Deployed the project using Netlify.com, and it works on continuous build.
+Deployed the project using Netlify.
 You can view the website by following the link below :
 *https://netflix-clone-ntiw.netlify.app*